Home Staging Is Not What You See on HGTV

 Don’t waste time sitting around wondering about the easy solutions when your house isn’t selling.
 It may need a little furniture rearranging or just a personality boost.
 Please text (913) 515-3250 and tell me you need some home staging and I’ll respond immediately or you can contact me here.
 We stage occupied homes and have been for the last 17 years!
 In as little as 2 hours, your home could have a whole new look.

-Whether you realize it or not, there is the best red carpet look for your home.
+Whether you realize it or not, there is a best red carpet look for your home.
 After all, the whole purpose of home staging is for your home to stand out from your competition.

 Just like the stars walking the red carpet at the Grammys, it’s a process for the stars to look that way.
 From choosing the right gown and accessories, to their hair, make-up, and nails, they will tell you it takes a village to create their red carpet look.